CyberHansel/JWT/README.md

 * at JWT Change "sub": "administrator" and at bottom click Sign (Don't modify header option) Token is now modified and signed.
 With token we access to administrator acc.

+## JWT authentication bypass via weak signing key
+This lab uses a JWT-based mechanism for handling sessions.
+The server supports the jwk parameter in the JWT header.
+This is sometimes used to embed the correct verification key directly in the token.
+However, it fails to check whether the provided key came from a trusted source.
+Go to the JWT Editor Keys tab in Burp's main tab bar.
+* In Burp JWT New RSA Key,Generate to automatically generate a new key pair.
+* at JWT Change "sub": "administrator", click Attack, then select Embedded JWK, select your newly generated RSA key.
+In the header of the JWT, observe that a jwk parameter has been added containing your public key.
+* Send the request /admin